charmed-kubernetes/kubernetes-docs/pages/k8s/1.27/upgrading.md

 <div class="p-notification--warning is-inline">
   <div markdown="1" class="p-notification__content">
     <span class="p-notification__title">Warning!:</span>
-    <p class="p-notification__message"><strong>Juju compatibility</strong>  - currently, only the latest <strong>2.9/stable</strong> version of Juju is recommended for use with Charmed Kubernetes.
-The later 3.0 versions of Juju introduce breaking changes and are not supported until a tested upgrade path is in place.
-If you have already installed a later version of the Juju client, you can revert to the supported channel by running <code> sudo snap refresh juju --channel=2.9/stable</code></p>
+    <p class="p-notification__message"><strong>Juju compatibility</strong>  The latest current version of Juju (as of the time of the Charmed Kubernetes 1.27 release) is <strong>3.1</strong>.
+This new major release introduces some breaking changes with previous versions.
+It is recommended that you upgrade to this new version of Juju, but also be aware of the changes.
+See the <a href="https://juju.is/docs/olm/upgrade-your-juju-deployment-from-2-9-to-3-x"> Juju documentation</a> for more information.</p>
   </div>
 </div>

 As with all upgrades, there is a possibility that there may be unforeseen difficulties.
 It is **highly recommended that you make a backup** of any important data, including any running workloads.
 For more details on creating backups, see the separate [documentation on backups][backups].

 You should also make sure:

--   The machine from which you will perform the backup has sufficient internet access to retrieve updated software
+-   The machine from which you will perform the backup has sufficient internet access to retrieve updated software.
--   Your cluster is running normally
+-   Your cluster is running normally.
--   Your Juju client and controller/models are running the 2.9/stable version of Juju (see the [Juju docs][juju-controller-upgrade]).
+-   Your Juju client and controller/models are running the same, stable version of Juju (see the [Juju docs][juju-controller-upgrade]).
--   You read the [Upgrade notes][notes] to see if any caveats apply to the versions you are upgrading to/from
+-   You read the [Upgrade notes][notes] to see if any caveats apply to the versions you are upgrading to/from.
--   You read the [Release notes][release-notes] for the version you are upgrading to, which will alert you to any important changes to the operation of your cluster
+-   You read the [Release notes][release-notes] for the version you are upgrading to, which will alert you to any important changes to the operation of your cluster.
--   You read the [Upstream release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.26.md#deprecation) for details of deprecation notices and API changes for Kubernetes 1.26 which may impact your workloads.
+-   You read the [Upstream release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.27.md#deprecation) for details of deprecation notices and API changes for Kubernetes 1.27 which may impact your workloads.

 It is also important to understand that **Charmed Kubernetes** will only upgrade and if necessary migrate, components relating specifically to elements of